MUCUS AND A MULTITHERAPY APPROACH

 Fighting CF often requires a multitherapy approach 6

 Every prescribed therapy has an important role in managing the destructive cycle of CF by targeting different disease mechanisms.
-Failure to interrupt the obstruction-infection-inflammation cycle eventually leads to lung damage and respiratory failure.
+Failure to interrupt the obstruction-infection-inflammation cycle can eventually lead to decline in lung function and respiratory infections.
 7,8

 |A multitherapy approach targets different disease mechanisms|